Simon Brendle: Honors and awards

+He received an Alfred P. Sloan Fellowship in 2006.
 For his contributions to differential geometry he was awarded an EMS Prize in 2012.
 He delivered the 2012 Euler Lecture and the 2011 Takagi Lectures.
-He received an Alfred P. Sloan Fellowship in 2006.
-In December 2013, he was named as the recipient of the Bôcher Prize of the American Mathematical Society.
+He was named as the recipient of the 2014 Bôcher Prize of the American Mathematical Society.
 In 2017, he received a Simons Investigator Award and the Fermat Prize.
+In 2023, he received the Breakthrough Prize in Mathematics.